Ella Enchanted: Plot summary

+Using her mother's magic book, Ella tracks Lucinda to a giant's wedding.
 On her journey, Ella is trapped by ogres, who command her not to run away, intending to eat her.
-She stays up all night practicing their hypnotic language to talk them to sleep and escape.
+She stays up all night practicing their language to talk them to sleep and successfully escapes.
 She then encounters Char and a group of soldiers, who apprehend the ogres.
 One of Char's men is sent to escort Ella to the wedding.